abhishekarya1/Hash-Define-myNotes/content/java/stream.md

 OptionalInt i = OptionalInt.of(2);
 i.getAsInt();   // 2

-// OptionalDouble, OptionalLong are also available
+// "OptionalDouble" and "OptionalLong" types are also available
 ```

 ## Streams